ScottyLabs/dining-api/README.md

 ```
 npm install
 ```

-After installing the npm dependencies, make sure to update the port number in `server.js` to match what is required by your server infrastructure (for ScottyLabs, contact whomever is running Operations to find where that's currently documented).

 Now, run ```npm run build``` to compile the TypeScript code into JavaScript code, which is now located in the 'dist' folder.